munkhbold/cs523-spark-streaming/README.md

 * calculate the character count and word count for each tweet
 * save this data to a Hive table

-To do this, we are going to set up an environment that includes
-* a single-node Kafka cluster
-* a single-node Hadoop cluster
-* Hive and Spark

 ---

 ## Requirements